Director: Jeffery Ulmer, Ph.D.

 211 Oswald Tower

 University Park, PA 16823

-As always, we are interested in supporting, connecting, and promoting criminal justice researchers across Penn State.
+The CJRC works with the Career Enrichment Network to engage undergraduates across the college through an expanding set of internship, research, and employment opportunities.
+We are interested in supporting, connecting, and promoting criminal justice researchers across Penn State.
 Our affiliates are nationally recognized for scholarly excellence and we will continue this tradition into the coming years.
-Contact us if you’d like to participate in this growing community.

 Akande, Abigail O., Christina Riehman-Murphy, Christiana Oji-Mmuo, Abenaa Acheampong Jones, Qiushi Chen, Joel E. Segel, Glenn E. Sterner, and Marianne T. Adam.
 2023.
 A Scoping Review of the Opioid Epidemic Among U.S. Immigrants: Implications for Treatment Practices.
 Journal of Ethnicity in Substance Abuse.

 Brothers, Sarah., Adam Palayew, Caty Simon, Abby Coulter, Knina Strichartz, Nick Voyles, Louise Vincent.
 2023.
 “Patient Experiences of Methadone Treatment Changes During the First Wave of COVID-19: A National Community Driven Survey.”
 Harm Reduction Journal 20(31).

 Dillavou, Julia.
 2023.
 Solidarity or Solitude?
 Correlates of Incarceration and the Peer Networks of Imprisoned Women.
 Justice Quarterly.

 LaForest, Michael.
 2023.
 The Effects of High School Career and Technical Education on Employment, Wages, and Educational Attainment.
 Journal of Human Capital.